General Chemistry · Unit 04

 Every atom has electrons, but they are not arranged randomly.
 They occupy specific allowed energies, and electron configuration is the shorthand chemists use to show that arrangement.

-Here is the order: light shows that atoms have fixed energies, Bohr gives the first energy-level model, and the modern model adds shells, sublevels, and orbitals.
-Then electron configuration becomes a map of where the electrons go.
+Here is the story you are about to follow: light shows that atoms have fixed energies, Bohr gives the first energy-level model, the modern model adds shells, sublevels, and orbitals, and then electron configuration becomes a map of where the electrons go.

 Bohr model diagram with fixed energy levels, an electron transition to a lower level, and emitted light.